MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 1. Copy the `request-id` from the POST response.

-1. Open **get-results.sh** and review the file.
+1. From the VS Code file explorer, open **get-results.sh** and review the file.
 Note where variables for your project endpoint and key are included in the script.
-Edit the script by updating the `request-id`.
 In the file, delete `{request-id}` and paste the `request-id` from the POST response.
 Remember to save the file.

     ```bash
     curl -i -X GET "{endpoint}/contentunderstanding/analyzerResults/{request-id}?api-version=2025-11-01" \
       -H "Ocp-Apim-Subscription-Key: {key}"
     ```

-1. Run the GET results script by entering `bash get-results.sh` in the Git Bash terminal.
+1. Run the script by copy and pasting the following into the terminal:

+    ```bash
+    bash get-results.sh
+    ```

+    Then press *enter* to run the GET results script.
 By using the `request-id` from the POST response, you are able to retrieve the result of the analysis.

 1. Review the JSON returned.
 See how it provides the same information you saw from the *Results* tab in the Foundry portal after analyzing the same document.